Initial vocational qualifications

 How to apply to an initial vocational qualification

-You can apply to Stadin AO’s initial vocational qualification in three ways:
+You can apply to Stadin AO’s initial vocational qualification in three ways: through the annual joint application procedure, the rolling admission process or apprenticeship training.
+Learn more about the ways to get a study place below:

 The joint application procedure is intended for applicants who have finished comprehensive school but have not yet completed a vocational qualification, the general upper secondary education syllabus or a higher education degree.

+See what initial qualifications are open for applications right now.
 You can also apply through the rolling admission process if you did not receive a study place in the joint application process.